projectredstoneworld/projectredstoneworld.github.io/index.md

+---
-## Welcome to the official website of Project Redstoneworld Reborn!
+title: Welcome to the official website of Project Redstoneworld Reborn!
+---

 ### Server IP: mc.theredstoneworld.net or foundingisland.theredstoneworld.net